Monster (2003 film): Critical response

-On review aggregator Rotten Tomatoes, the film has a rating of 82%, based on 191 reviews, with an average rating of 7.2/10.
+On review aggregator Rotten Tomatoes, the film has a rating of 81%, based on 191 reviews, with an average rating of 7.3/10.
 The site's critical consensus states: "Charlize Theron gives a searing, deglamorized performance as real life serial killer Aileen Wuornos in Monster, an intense, disquieting portrait of a profoundly damaged soul."
 On Metacritic, the film has a score of 74 out of 100, based on 40 reviews, indicating "generally favorable reviews".

-Monster received generally positive reviews from critics; most gave overwhelmingly high praise to Theron's performance as a mentally unstable woman – Wuornos had antisocial personality disorder and borderline personality disorder.
+Monster received highly positive reviews from critics; most gave overwhelmingly high praise to Theron's performance as a mentally unstable woman – Wuornos had antisocial personality disorder and borderline personality disorder.
 For the role, Theron gained 30 lb, shaved her eyebrows, and wore prosthetic teeth.
 Critics called her performance, and her makeup, a "transformation".
 Film critic Roger Ebert named Monster "the best film of the year", gave it four stars out of four, and noted that Theron's role is "one of the greatest performances in the history of the cinema":

 Observe the way Theron controls her eyes in the film; there is not a flicker of inattention, as she urgently communicates what she is feeling and thinking [...]
 Aileen's body language is frightening and fascinating.
 She doesn't know how to occupy her body.
 Watch Theron as she goes through a repertory of little arm straightenings and body adjustments and head tosses and hair touchings, as she nervously tries to shake out her nervousness and look at ease.
 Observe her smoking technique; she handles her cigarettes with the self-conscious bravado of a 13-year-old trying to impress a kid.
 And note that there is only one moment in the movie where she seems relaxed and at peace with herself.